Trending News

 Yet, Sheldon Adelson got the last laugh when his business plan quickly proved to be a success.
 He opened Sands Macau and recuperated his investment only months after opening, shaping Macau as a new promised land for gambling, leisurely tourism and business.

-It’s through his business acumen that Macau welcomed the first Las Vegas-style casinos and saw an exponential growth of its tourism & gaming sector, with the industry proving the main driver of gross domestic product (GDP) for years to come.
+It’s through his business acumen that Macau welcomed the first Las Vegas-style casinos and saw an exponential growth of its tourism and gaming sector, with the industry proving the main driver of gross domestic product (GDP) for years to come.

 Why was Adelson’s casino & convention idea a success?